 Our investors must receive the same (or better) economic terms as the lead investment, including with respect to the share price, share class, and level of (S)EIS tax relief.

-We also make sure that our investors receive certain core investor protections: drag and tag along rights, pro-rata voting rights, and pre-emption rights.
-Click here for more information concerning a company’s legal documents.
+We also make sure that our investors receive certain core investor protections: drag and tag along rights, pro-rata voting rights and pre-emption rights.

-- If successful, the whole process from start to finish, from due diligence to money in the company’s bank account, typically takes around three to four months - click here for further details on our process.
+If successful, the whole process from start to finish, from due diligence to money in the company’s bank account, typically takes around three to four months.
 The company must have enough cash readily available to sustain operations for that period of time.